openlawteam/docs/docs/markup-language/README.md

 Once a user indicates that the template is ready for signature, OpenLaw will generate a window, where a user can input the signatories' emails and send out the agreement for signature.

-<iframe width="630" height="394" src="https://www.useloom.com/embed/7041f79616a74974bf8fd73f3a0a231c" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<div style="text-align: center"><iframe width="630" height="394" src="https://www.useloom.com/embed/7041f79616a74974bf8fd73f3a0a231c" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 ### Embedding Signatures